-We are also in the stage of research with ReBoot, a soft exoskeleton for stroke home and community use.
-This product is a complementary product to ReStore, and it received Breakthrough Device Designation from the FDA in November 2021.
-The ReBoot is a lightweight, battery-powered orthotic exo-suit intended to assist ambulatory functions in individuals with reduced ankle function related to neurological injuries, such as stroke.
-The ReBoot is a customizable personalized device intended for home and community use with an estimated market of 500,000 annual stroke patients who require walking assistance after being discharged home.
+We are also in the research stage of ReBoot, a soft exoskeleton for stroke home and community use, and are currently evaluating the reimbursement landscape and the potential clinical impact of this device.
+This product would be a complementary product to ReStore, and it received Breakthrough Device Designation from the FDA in November 2021.
+The ReBoot is a lightweight, battery-powered exosuit intended to assist ambulatory functions in individuals with reduced ankle function related to neurological injuries, such as stroke.
+The ReBoot is a customizable personalized device intended for home and community use with an estimated market of approximately 400,000 annual stroke patients who require walking assistance after being discharged home.
+Further investment in the development path of the ReBoot has been temporarily paused in 2023 pending further determination about the clinical and commercial opportunity of this device.